mckinsey/vizro/vizro-core/docs/pages/user-guides/figure.md

 To add a `Figure` to your page, do the following:

 - add the `Figure` model to the components argument of the [Page][vizro.models.Page] model.
-- use an existing figure function from `vizro.figures` or create your own custom function, and pass it to the `figure` argument of the `Figure` model.
+- use an existing figure function from [`vizro.figures`](../API-reference/figure-callables.md) or create your own custom function, and pass it to the `figure` argument of the `Figure` model.

+## Use existing figure function
 To see which figure functions are currently available, refer to [`vizro.figures`](../API-reference/figure-callables.md).

 !!! example "Use existing figure functions"